FlandereKua/Node-Based-Adventure/Node Graph/Basic Daggerwork.md

 ## Mechanics & Effects
 - **Effect Details:**
-    - +1 Slashing DMG when using a dagger
+    - Grants +1 to attack rolls when using dagger
+    - Increases SPD by +1
+    - Unlocks basic dagger combat maneuvers

 ---